malcolmsailor/efficient_rhythms/docs/settings.md

     constrained to move in (generic) parallel motion.
 The parallel motion is only enforced within harmonies; across the boundaries between harmonies, voices may move freely.
-When this parameter is True between voices that do not have the same attacks, it works as
+When this parameter is True between voices that do not have the same onsets, it works as
     follows: it takes the *last* melodic interval in the leader voice, and adds the same melodic interval in the follower voice.